Skip to main content

 Not Supported

-Object versioning, server-side encryption (SSE-C/S3/KMS), Object Lock, POST object (browser uploads), multi-range requests, and virtual-hosted style addressing.
+Object versioning, server-side encryption (SSE-C/S3/KMS), Object Lock, POST object (browser uploads), and virtual-hosted style addressing.

 TAG adds an X-Cache response header to every response: